bioexcel/2020-10-cp2k_qmmm_intro/session_2/Session2_exercise.md

 To obtain the reaction profile of the reaction in vaccum, we are going to use the [Nundged Elastic Band (NEB)](https://theory.cm.utexas.edu/henkelman/pubs/jonsson98_385.pdf) to estimate the energy profile of the Diels Alder reaction.

 We are going to use the resulting structures from the previous section as guesses for the reaction path.
-Since the structures were optimised using the semi-empirical PM3.
+Since the structures were optimised using the semi-empirical PM3 method we will also optimise the BAND using PM3.

 You will find the input file here: **GMX_DAA/section2/CP2K/inp.NEB_pm3**